Event-based MILP models for ride pooling applications: Numerical Experiments

 \section{Numerical Experiments}

 This section is divided into two parts.
-In the first subsection, we compare the MILP formulations Model~\ref{mod2} and \ref{mod3} to a standard formulation of DARP from \cite{Cordeau2006}.
+In the first subsection, we compare the MILP formulations Model~\ref{mod2} and \ref{mod3} to a standard compact 3-index formulation of the DARP from \cite{Cordeau2006} and to a compact 2-index formulation for the PDPTW by \cite{Furtado2017}, which can be adapted to a MILP formulation for the DARP by using additional constraints.
 The computational performance is evaluated on a set of benchmark test instances.
 In the second part, we substitute the cost objective function in Model~\ref{mod3} with different objective functions as introduced in Section~\ref{sec:obj} and analyze the effect with respect to economic efficiency and customer satisfaction.
-For this purpose, a set of $70$ artificial instances from the city of Wuppertal is generated.
+For this purpose, a set of $60$ artificial instances from the city of Wuppertal is generated.
 The computations are carried out on an Intel Core i7-8700 CPU, 3.20\,GHz, 32\,GB memory using CPLEX 12.10.
-The MILPs are programmed using JULIA 1.4.2. with the modelling interface JuMP.
+The MILPs are programmed using C++.
 The time limit for the solution in all tests is set to $7200$ seconds.
 In the following, the computational results are discussed in detail.
 We use the abbreviations listed in Table~\ref{tab:abrev}.

-When computing the average CPU times over several runs, and an instance was not solved to optimality within the time limit, then a CPU (or $\text{CPU}^\star$) time of 7200 seconds is assumed.
+When computing the average CPU times over several runs, and an instance was not solved to optimality within the time limit, then a CPU time of 7200 seconds is assumed.